jameswassinger/jameswassinger/README.md

-> “People, Turkey is an infrastructure.
-Peanut butter and jelly will help rebuild the butter ball.” - Joe Biden
+> People, Turkey is an infrastructure.
+Peanut butter and jelly will help rebuild the butter ball. - Joe Biden

-## Repositories
-* Azure
-* Documentation
-* PowerShell
-* Articles
-* MECM
-* Microsoft365
+> Make us choose the harder right instead of the easier wrong, and never be content with a half-truth when the whole can be won. – West Point Cadet Prayer